tjshiu/Computer-Science-Topics/prototypes/README.md

   console.log(`Hello, my name is ${this.name}`);
 }

-//Must use the Animal.call(this, name) otherwise name will be undefined. function Dog(name) {
+//Must use the Animal.call(this, name) otherwise name will be undefined when using object.hello(). function Dog(name) {
   Animal.call(this, name); //call super-constructor function on **the current 'Dog' instance** };

 Dog.prototype = Object.create(Animal.prototype); //Dog now inherits from Animal
-Dog.prototype.constructor = Dog //otherwise instances of Dog will have 'instance.constructor === Animal'
+Dog.prototype.constructor = Dog; //otherwise instances of Dog will have 'instance.constructor === Animal'

 Dog.prototype.bark = function () {
   console.log("Bark!");